josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/🧠_Psychological_Containment/👁️‍🗨️_embedded_observers.md

 # 👁️‍🗨️ Embedded Observers

-**Date Created:** 2025-08-06
-**Last Updated:** 2025-08-12
-**Polaris Protocol Repository**
-**Category:** Metadata Sabotage / Psychological Containment
+**First created:** 2025-08-06 | **Last updated:** 2025-10-05
+*Individuals or systems positioned within proximity — not to support, but to watch*

 ---

-## Summary
+## ✨ Overview

-This Polaris node tracks the presence of individuals or systems positioned within proximity — not to support, but to watch.
-Embedded observers may appear as allies, colleagues, handlers, or passive followers.
-Their function is to observe without intervening, to extract without investing, and to neutralise without openly attacking.
+This node tracks the presence of **embedded observers** — individuals or systems placed close enough to monitor but not to assist.
+They may appear as allies, colleagues, handlers, or passive followers.
+Their function is to **observe without intervening**, to extract without investing, and to neutralise without openly attacking.

 ---

-## 🕵️ What Is an Embedded Observer?
+## 👁️‍🗨️ What Is an Embedded Observer?

-- A person inserted into your orbit to monitor emotional, political, or strategic shifts
+- A person inserted into your orbit to monitor emotional, political, or strategic shifts.
-- An actor trained to “mirror support” while preventing escalation
+- An actor trained to “mirror support” while preventing escalation.
-- A node in a containment network designed to log, not assist
+- A node in a containment network designed to log, not assist.
-- A friendly face with no traceable origin
+- A friendly face with no traceable origin.

 ---

-## 🧾 Common Traits
+## 🪼 Common Traits

 | Trait | Risk |
 |-------|------|